Ready to find the perfect college degree?

-If you’re an adventurous leader with natural abilities like communication skills, physical strength and a talent for problem-solving, guiding other people’s play could become your work.
+Are you an adventurous leader with natural abilities like communication skills, physical strength and a talent for problem-solving?
+Guiding other people’s play could become your work.
 Recreation and fitness workers develop and lead recreation programs of all kinds.
 To attain a full-time job in recreation, you’ll need a bachelor’s degree.

 Life as a Recreation Worker